mayerrobert/hello-clojure/README.md

 And after figuring out what to install I would have to actually install all the stuff as well!

-It turned out that just to run a "Hello, World!" program you don't need all that stuff.
+It turned out that just to run a "Hello, World!" program or to type a few Clojure forms into a Repl you don't need all that stuff.
 A JRE or JDK and three Jar files is enough to get started, no installation required, the simple steps to do this are described below.